... ...

 2. Customer/Vendor Integration (CVI)

-To use the SAP Business Partner as leading object in SAP S/HANA, the Customer/Vendor Integration (CVI)
+--> To use the SAP Business Partner as leading object in SAP S/HANA, the Customer/Vendor Integration (CVI) must be used.

-The CVI component ensures the synchronization between the Business Partner object and
+--> The CVI component ensures the synchronization between the Business Partner object and the Customer/Vendor objects

 CVI assigns Customer and Vendor master data object to SAP Business Partner object and vice versa as shown in the below diagram.